-I really like a sheath dress.
-It’s my favorite type of dress to make for many reasons:
+I really like the Tessa sheath dress.
+It’s my favorite style of dress to make for many reasons:

 - I feel more comfortable in simpler styles